istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9/change-notes/index.md

 - **Added** the severity level for each analysis message in the `validationMessages` field within the `status` field.  ([Issue #29445](https://github.com/istio/istio/issues/29445))

 - **Added** `WorkloadEntry` resources will be read from all clusters in multi-cluster installations and do not need to be duplicated.
 Makes Virtual Machine auto-registration compatible with multi-primary multi-cluster.
-This feature is diabled by default and can be enaled by setting the `PILOT_ENABLE_CROSS_CLUSTER_WORKLOAD_ENTRY` environment variable in istiod.
+This feature is disabled by default and can be enaled by setting the `PILOT_ENABLE_CROSS_CLUSTER_WORKLOAD_ENTRY` environment variable in istiod.
   ([Issue #29026](https://github.com/istio/istio/issues/29026))